 Research on Autism Spectrum Disorder (ASD) has increased enormously over the years, and has resulted in new understanding of how to set up different types of therapy, detect ASDs early in life, stimulate developmental processes, and so much more.

-In this paper, we will describe how and why observational research methods are used in autism research worldwide and thus try to answer two questions: why should we observe behavior, and how can we observe behavior in a structured way?
+In this paper, we will describe how and why observational research methods are used in autism research worldwide and try to answer two questions: why should we observe behavior, and how can we observe behavior in a structured way?

 A diverse collection of scientific articles citing Noldus products are published in renowned journals.
 The following list is only a small selection of scientific publications.